Ana Fernández / SEO

 3. What do you want to happen after they consume your content?

-It doesn't have to be a direct sale, but Yes you must move the user one step further.
+It doesn't have to be a direct sale, but it must move the user one step forward.

-Do you want me to subscribe to your newsletter?
-Have you download a guide?
-That I write to you?
-What do you share?
-To remind you?
+Do you want them to subscribe to your newsletter?
+Download a guide?
+Message you?
+Share?
+Remember you?

-Without a clear intention, even the best content is diluted.
+Without a clear intent, even the best content gets diluted.

-You also need think about multimodal and humanized content.
+You also need to think about multimodal and humanized content.

 Content no longer lives only in text.
 Today it is distributed and consumed in multiple formats: